channel-io/channel-flutter-sample/README.md

 This project was created to test how to use ChannelTalk SDK in Flutter.
 It provides practical implementation examples that Flutter developers can reference before adopting ChannelTalk SDK.

 ### ⚠️ Important Notice

-**ChannelTalk SDK does not officially support Flutter and is not optimized for Flutter.**
+**Channel Talk does not officially support a Flutter SDK, but we provide guides and sample projects to help our clients use it.**
-**This project is not an official support project, so the content may differ from the latest version.**
+**Please understand that these guides and sample projects may not be updated as quickly as other resources.**

 This project is an **unofficial integration method** that implements bridge code to use native Android/iOS SDK in Flutter.
 Please conduct thorough testing and verification before using in actual production environments.